AnasDevO/AnasDevO/README.md

 ###

-<p align="left">My name is Anas and i'm an Electrical and Embedded Engineer, from Morocco, Aspiring to be a Software Dev</p>
+<p align="left">My name is Anas and i'm an Electrical and Embedded Engineer, from Morocco</p>

 ###